mind-scraper/gofee_modified/README.md

         Tresshold for surrogate energy uncertainty.
         If the the surrogate energy uncertainty (Energy_std) < estd_tress, DFT evaluation and surrogate train will be skipped.
 The evaluation of the best structure will be done using the surrogate model.

-old_trajectory: string
+reuse_surrogate: boolean
-        Default: None
+        Default: False
-        If old_trajectory and restart file are present, the surrogate model from the previous run will be used as the starting model of the current run.
-Please use a different name from trajectory file, e.g. 'old_structures.traj'.
+        If True and restart file are present, the surrogate model from the previous run will be used as the starting model of the current run.